 Understanding how marine ecosystems respond to warming is essential for successful management of these ecosystems in a changing climate.
 Our project team will be actively engaged in translating knowledge from this study into fisheries management at a regional and national level.
 This project will also make a significant investment in preparing the next generation of citizens and scientists to make responsible decisions in a rapidly-changing world by expanding the ecosystem modeling activity in the Gulf of Maine Research Institute’s LabVenture program.
 This 2 hour educational experience is provided free of charge to Maine schools and regularly serves around 10,000 middle school students each year.
 We will develop an online curriculum on modeling, a topic area in the Next Generation Science Standards that many teachers find challenging.
 The project will also support a postdoctoral researcher and a graduate student and contribute to Stony Brook University’s program to encourage participation of women in the sciences.

-This project is supported by the National Science Foundation.
+This material is based upon work supported by the National Science Foundation under Grant No. 1851866.

 What was once a startling observation among our team of ecosystem modelers is now common knowledge: over the course of a decade, the Gulf of …